PDAL/PDAL/doc/community.rst

 Community
 ******************************************************************************

-PDAL's community interacts through `Mailing List`_, `GitHub`_, `Gitter`_ and `IRC`_.
+PDAL's community interacts through `Mailing List`_, `GitHub`_, `Gitter`_ and
+`IRC`_.
 Please feel welcome to ask questions and participate in all of the venues.
 The `Mailing List`_ communication channel is for general questions, development discussion, and feedback.
 The `GitHub`_ communication channel is for development activities, bug reports, and testing.
-The `IRC`_ channel is for real-time chat activities such as meetings and interactive debugging sessions.
+The `IRC`_ and `Gitter`_ channels are for real-time chat activities such as meetings and interactive debugging sessions.

 Mailing List
 ..............................................................................